East Coast Injury Clinic

 Federal Workers Compensation Program OWCP

-OWCP provides compensation benefits to civilian employees for disability due to personal injury sustained while in the performance of duty or to employment related disease.
+Jacksonville OWCP doctors provide compensation benefits to civilian employees for disability due to workers comp injury sustained while in the performance of duty or to employment related disease.
 Our staff is specially trained to ensure your OWCP Claim is correctly and professionally submitted.

 Located in Jacksonville, Florida, the clinic serves residents from communities throughout the northeastern region of Florida.
 East Coast Injury Clinic is located in Southside Jacksonville outside of St Johns Town Center and near JTB & 295.
 The clinic is easily accessible from the Jacksonville Beaches, Green Cove Springs, Ponte Vedra Beach, St Augustine, Fernandina Beach, Julington Creek and surrounding areas.

 East Coast Injury Clinic is highly experienced in evaluating and helping patients who have been involved in a federal work accident.
 Our team of top-notch healthcare providers and claim specialists are experts in federal workers’ compensation claims (DOL -OWCP)

 Our team of workers comp injury doctor in Jacksonville and our front office staff will be your partners to assist you with filing your federal workers’ compensation claim.
 We offer free consultations to injured federal employees so that we can help them receive the benefits afforded to them by the Federal Employees Compensation Act (FECA).

 When you visit our Southside chiropractic office, you are treated to a customized pain therapy plan.
 Treatments such as chiropractic adjustments, pain relief, and a variety of other services, your chiropractor will help to get you back to peak health.
 We have a convenient location, and we offer a family environment that makes it easy to heal.

 Did you get hurt on the job for the federal government recently?
 If so, we’re here to help.
 We’ve got you covered.